ct0381912/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity; it often leads to bugs and maintenance nightmares.
 Remember that code is read far more than it's written, so aim to make it as readable and understandable as possible for others and your future self."

 "Also, 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing correct, maintainable code first.
 Optimize only when necessary and based on data-driven insights, not speculative assumptions.
 And always keep learning, because programming, like any craft, evolves continually."

+# 2024-01-09
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of programming, this quote serves as a reminder that writing clear, concise, and maintainable code is often more valuable than overly complex solutions.
+Strive to reduce complexity by breaking down problems into smaller, manageable parts, using appropriate design patterns, and avoiding premature optimization.
+Remember that code should be written for humans to read first and machines second; thus, clarity and simplicity lead to better collaboration, fewer bugs, and easier future development.